cmusv-sc/96710-Spring2015-Ericsson/README.md

 ### Java sequential Implementation
 #### Build
-For sequential feature construction, Users should compile the code to generate the jar file from source code first.
-Users could do this step in:
+For sequential feature construction, users should first compile the code to generate the JAR file:

-    1. Use command line to generate JAR file.
+   1. Use the command line to generate JAR file using Maven.
+       - ```mvn package```
    2. Importing project from IDE, and generate JAR file from IDE.

 **Software Requirements**:

- - Java jre 1.7
+ - Java JRE 1.7
+ - Maven (Optional)
+ - IDE (Optional)

 #### Preparation
 Users need to do following preparation work:

-    1. Create "inputData" directory under the same directory with Jar file.
+   1. Create an ```inputData``` directory under the same directory with JAR file.
-    2. Place all Google dataset under "inputData" directory.
+   2. Download the Google dataset into the ```inputData``` directory.
-    3. Users should noted that, under "inputData" should be subdirectories of Google dataset, such as "job_events", "task_events", and "task_usage".
+       - **NOTE**: Under ```inputData``` should be subdirectories of the Google dataset, such as ```job_events```, ```task_events```, and ```task_usage```.
-    4. Schema.cvs file should also under "inputData" directory.
+   4. The ```Schema.csv``` file should also be under the ```inputData``` directory.

 #### Run
-After all steps mentioned above, users could run the sequential feature generator with the following command:
+After completing the preparation steps mentioned above, users can run the sequential feature generator with the following command:

 ```sh
 $ java –classpath FeatureGenerator.jar OneFeatureGenerator
 ```

 #### Extend
-The processes of the sequential feature construction code are:
+The sequential feature construction process:

-    1. Initialize the all Google dataset tables.
+1. Initialize all Google dataset tables
-    2. Get all table schemas as the key name with table name.
+2. Get all table schemas as the key name with table name
-    3. Initialize input and output files directories, and load all input gzip files under each subdirectories.
+3. Initialize input and output files directories, and load all input .gzip files under each subdirectory
-    4. Initialize the generated feature structure.
+4. Initialize the generated feature structure
-    5. Loading different tables to generate corresponding features.
+5. Load different tables to generate corresponding features
+    - **NOTE**: All processed CSV files are uncompressed then analyzed.
+After processing, the uncompressed file is deleted.
-    6. Generate output result file.
+6. Generate the output result file

-    In step five; features are generated based on types of table.
-Therefore, each type of table to generate the feature, all gzip csv files will be decompressed first, analyzed, and deleted the decompressed files.
+To add or modify features, the respective table class should be edited with the aggregation algorithm and derived fields.